barbagroup/snake-repro/lessons.md

 In practice, such careful documentation is feasible only with a fully automated workflow: launching simulations via running scripts, storing command-line arguments for every run, capturing complete environment settings.
 Post-processing and visualization ideally should also be scripted, avoiding software GUIs for manipulation of images.
+New tools have emerged to help reproducible workflows, for example, Docker containers to capture the full state of the operating system, application software, and dependencies.

 We learned that highly unsteady fluid dynamics is a particularly tough application for reproducibility.
 The Navier-Stokes equations are nonlinear and can exhibit chaotic behavior under certain conditions (e.g., geometry, Reynolds number, external forcing).